SumanthRH/SkyRL/skyrl-train/docs/getting-started/installation.rst

 We use `uv <https://docs.astral.sh/uv/>`_ to manage dependencies.
 We also make use of the `uv` and `ray` integration to manage dependencies for ray workers.

 If you're :ref:`running on an existing Ray cluster <running-on-existing-ray-cluster>`, we suggest using Ray 2.48.0 and Python 3.12.
+However, we support Ray versions >= 2.44.0.

 Docker (recommended)